|Common Name(s): Black Cherry, Cherry, American Cherry

 Color/Appearance: Heartwood is a light pinkish brown when freshly cut, darkening to a deeper golden brown with time and upon exposure to light.
 Sapwood is a pale yellowish color.

-Grain/Texture: Has a fine texture with close grain.
-The grain is usually straight and easy to work—with the exception of figured pieces with curly grain patterns.
+Grain/Texture: The grain is usually straight and easy to work—with the exception of figured pieces with curly grain patterns.
 Has a fine even texture and moderate natural luster.

 Endgrain: Semi-ring-porous to diffuse-porous; small pores in no specific arrangement; solitary and radial multiples of 2-3; mineral/gum deposits occasionally present; growth rings usually distinct due to a concentration of earlywood pores; rays visible without lens; parenchyma absent.